BradChes/chittr/README.md

 3. Open up Android Studio, navigate to the AVD manager and boot up an emulator you would like to use to see this application in.

 4. When steps 1, 2 and 3 have been completed you are now ready to run this project.
 Once again, from within the projects directory, run `react-native run-android`.
-This should begin the process of building and launching the Chittr application on the Android emulator you hvae open.
+This should begin the process of building and launching the Chittr application on the Android emulator you have open.

 ## Introduction
 This is a React-Native mobile application using the Chittr API.
 Within the application a user can signup for a Chittr account.
 From there, they can log in and access/interact with the Chittr API.
-Activites within the application are broken down into tabs.
+Activities within the application are broken down into tabs.

 ### Home
 From the home tab a logged in user can see a list of others, as well as theirs, chits.